ktemkin/gnuradio-for-mac-without-macports/README.md

 $ /Applications/GNURadio.app/Contents/MacOS/usr/lib/uhd/utils/uhd_images_downloader.py
 ```

+### Trackpad users

+If you're using a trackpad you'll need a way to emulate a middle-click, especially for configuring the GUI blocks.
+One such tool is [MiddleClick](https://github.com/DaFuqtor/MiddleClick-Catalina).

 ## Motivation

 Some users just do not want to install [MacPorts](https://www.macports.org) only to use GNURadio.
 We get it.
 To each their own.